sophongo/sophdoc/docs/en/end-user/kpanda/gpu/nvidia/mig/mig_usage.md

 - AI platform container management platform is deployed and running successfully.
 - The container management module is integrated with a Kubernetes cluster or a Kubernetes cluster is created, and the UI interface of the cluster can be accessed.
 - NVIDIA DevicePlugin and MIG capabilities are enabled.
 Refer to [Offline installation of GPU Operator](../install_nvidia_driver_of_operator.md) for details.
-- The nodes in the cluster have GPUs of the corresponding models.
+- The nodes in the cluster have GPUs of the proper models.

 ## Using MIG GPU through the UI